bernardohenz/synt_noise_GANs/noiseGAN_newer_pytorch/README.md

 This code is based on the [original CycleGAN implementation](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/).

+**Disclaimer:** *The trained models provided for this implementation are not the same used for the manuscript reports.
+Please check the [implementation using PyTorch 0.3.1](../noiseGAN) if you wish to replicate our results.*

 ## Prerequisites
 - Python 3
 - NVIDIA GPU + CUDA CuDNN